 Donate to Our Local Rapid Response Fund!

 Northside Community Resources, a wonderful Rogers Park nonprofit serving our community for more than 30 years, has set up a fund where you can make tax-deductible donations to support other local orgs and your neighbors who experience hardship due to the coronavirus.
-The fund was set up to help residents more broadly but they are allowing the Rogers Park Community Response Team to direct people hear form COVID-19 related support as well.
+Their Community Fund was originally set up to help residents more broadly, and has been adjusted to allow the Rogers Park Community Response Team to direct funds to local COVID-19 related support.
 Please consider giving if you’re able and know that your contributions will directly help our community!

 Our work is reliant on community members.
 Please visit our new Volunteer Page to learn how to get involved!